masudmirza/Node.js-Microservices/Readme.md

 # Banking Application

-This is a small banking application consisting of two microservices: **Customer Service** and **Transaction Service**.
+This is a small banking application consisting of two microservices: **Customer Service**, **Transaction Service** and **Proxy Service**.
 Both services are located in the same repository for testing purposes, although it is a best practice to use separate repositories for microservices.

 ## Table of Contents